Installation

 pageurl

-The current URL of the page on which the advertisement is played.
-Should always be set if our advertising material is embedded within one or more nested iFrames on your page, as we may then no longer be able to determine the url.
+Should always be set if our ads are embedded within one or more nested iFrames, so AdUp may then no longer be able to determine the correct url.

-Asynchronous (programmatic)
+Asynchronous (JSON)

 Synchronous (URL parameter)